Greek/Paypath/README.md

 A live demo is available at <https://paypath.app>.

+Want to see Paypath in action?
+Purchase access [here](https://paypath.app/mystore/4GI_px1CeyHI3SD79xbS4hUDDyahAxRV) (enter 4242 4242 4242 4242 for the card number!)

 ## Setting up your environment

 First off, some prerequesites: [Node v18][node-18-download], [pnpm][pnpm-website], and [Docker (recommended)][docker-website].